 Kondar: perhaps Kandiri, north of Ismit, near the Black Sea.

-Laqabin: an ancient town in the province of Melitene.
+Laqabin: A town in the province of Melitene.

 Manazgird (Manzikert) : Now called Malazgirt, a town north of Lake Van.